

 For more information about the Alumni eLibrary, please contact the Library.

 Members of the public can apply to be community borrowers at Flinders University libraries.
-Payment of $110 (inc GST) entitles you to book borrowing privileges for twelve months or $55 (inc GST) for 6 months.
-To register, make your payment using Online Payments, bring your receipt and photo identification to the Central library Information desk, during opening hours.
+Payment of $110 (inc GST) entitles you to book borrowing privileges for twelve months, or $55 (inc GST) for 6 months.
+To register, make your payment using Online Payments.

-As a community borrower you can borrow up to 20 items.
-As a community borrower you can borrow up to 20 items.
-You can login to your findit@flinders account as a Community User to view details about your physical loans and due dates.
+As a community borrower, you can borrow up to 20 physical items by presenting photo identification at the Information Desk of any of our library branches during public access hours.
+You can login to your findit@flinders account as a Community user to view details about your physical loans and due dates.

-Access to a range of electronic databases and internet resources is provided through the public access computers in each branch of the library.
+Access to a range of electronic databases and internet resources is provided through the public access computers in any Flinders library branch (excluding Tonsley).
 Remote access to electronic resources is not possible.

 Year 11 and 12 students interested in using the Library’s services and resources to support their studies may register for free with the Library.
 Once registered students can use their school ID card to borrow from the Library and can login to findit@flinders to view details about physical loans and due dates.
 School students may visit a library branch during staffed hours to access online resources through a public access computer; online resources are not available to use on a personal device or from home.

-To register as an individual student or to register multiple students as part of a whole school group please contact the Library.
+To register as an individual student or to register multiple students as part of a whole school group please contact the Library, and include a completed registration form.

 Library borrowing will be available on an annual basis and will expire at the end of the school year (usually late October).